- First local market off-take agreement signed for 2,000 tonnes per year for 2 years

-ECT Coldry Business Manager Ashley Moore added “The progress we’ve made with JC Steele’s expert assistance has resulted in significant cost reduction, backing up and improving the economic modeling for our commercial scale plant design and by extension, the Victorian Coldry project”.
+ECT Coldry Business Manager Ashley Moore added “The progress we’ve made with JC Steele’s expert assistance has resulted in significant cost reduction, backing up and improving the economic modelling for our commercial-scale plant design and by extension, the Victorian Coldry project”.

 The Company is scheduled to produce several thousand tonnes of Coldry in coming months to meet the needs of domestic testing by power stations in addition to the sale of pellets to BAIC.

-BAIC operate a 4MW traveling-hearth furnace to generate the heat required for their process.
+BAIC operate a 4MW travelling-hearth furnace to generate the heat required for their process.

 Coldry Test at BAIC

-Several tonnes of Coldry, made from Maddingley coal, were supplied for testing in the traveling-hearth furnace.
+Several tonnes of Coldry, made from Maddingley coal, were supplied for testing in the travelling-hearth furnace.
 Photos following illustrate the test process.